prasannadoddaballapura/Stock_trend/README.md

 1. Preprocess the dataset according to the our objective.
 Our objective is explained in the following paragraphs.
 2. To forecast the stock market prices to make more informed and accurate investment decisions.
-We will make the use of Long Short Term Memory of the Recurrent Neural Network Deep Learning algorithm, and ARIMA for this purpose.
+We will make the use of Long Short Term Memory of the Recurrent Neural Network Deep Learning algorithm.
 This is a study about the last four years' function in stock market, which enables the investor to make decisions regarding investment.
 While there are various factors which directly or indirectly affect the market, we will target our research on sector-wise trends and profits.
 The project discusses recent machine learning & forecasting